-- Therefore, focused management of handheld devices is not necessary when such devices are being used by the employees themselves.
+- Therefore, focused management of scanning devices is not necessary when such devices are being used by the employees themselves.

 It is a permanent focus to manage the costs of the company.
 Costing is a major factor in acquiring and disposing of assets.
 Similar is the scenario for mobile devices.
 Cost management is required as primary attention.